Jarvi-Izana/PlagirismDetection/README.md

         Used to run PlagiarismDetection instance.

 # Assumptions
+## file size
+The abstract file (explained later) is reletively and can be loaded in to memory.

 ## synonyms input
 I assume one line is for one synonyms group.
 If multiple lines are exactly same, I treat them different because they may have different semantics based on different context.